-- Implementation of the Stockton Public Domain Plan and Traffic Plan. - Review residential uses (particularly single dwellings) that are permissible within the B2 Local Centre Zone of NLEP. - Further explore place making options and events to better activate spaces and assist in overall revitalisation of the existing centre.
+- Implementation of the Stockton Public Domain Plan and Traffic Plan. - Review residential uses (particularly single dwellings) that are permissible within the B2 Local Centre Zone of NLEP in the existing Stockton centre. - Further explore place making options and events to better activate spaces and assist in overall revitalisation of the existing Stockton centre. - Allow for the consideration of a neighbourhood centre, with a neighbourhood supermarket, in Fern Bay.
+The centre should be limited in area to be consistent with the Strategy's objective to provide a mixed-use town centre in a central location with exposure to Nelson Bay Road.